stretcharm/PBIDataComparison/README.md

 Pages are filtered using the new Filter Panes

-Various Drillthroughs or Tooltips are avilable depending on the visual
+Various Drill throughs or Tooltips are available depending on the visual

 Once loaded you have these Pages or Sets of Pages
 - Summary - Shows summary of the data
 - Profile - 2 Pages with the Data Set Profile in either a table or matrix
-- Queries - Infomation about the queries and parameter settins
+- Queries - Information about the queries and parameter settings
 - Numbers - Pages with details for the Number Based values
 - Text - Pages with details for the Text Based values
 - DataTimes - Pages with details for the Datetime Based values
-- Drillthroughs - Drillthroughs for Number, Datetime and Text values.
+- Drillthroughs - Drill throughs for Number, Datetime and Text values.

 ### Tips

 Keep data sets small to start with then expand as large data sets take a long time to load.
+Disable Parallel loading of this document as it can cause the same queries to be imported multiple times.

 ### Compatibility
-- PowerBI Desktop february 2019
+- PowerBI Desktop February 2019
 - PowerBI Report Server Version January 2019